-Vertebral foramen refers to empty space enclosed by the ring formed by neural arch and posterior aspect of vertebral body.
+Vertebral foramen refers to empty space enclosed by the ring formed by the neural arch and posterior aspect of the vertebral body.

-Vertebral foramen should not be confused with interveretbral foramen.
-One is within a single vertebra where as other is created when two vertebra are stacked together.
+Vertebral foramen should not be confused with intervertebral foramen.
+Former is within a single vertebra whereas other is created when two vertebrae are stacked together.
 Vertebral foramen is a single large hole in vertebra but intervertebral foramen are created on either side between two vertebrae.

-Intervertebral foramen allows for passage of nerve roots out from spinal canal along with spinal artery of the segmental artery, communicating veins, sinuvertebral nerves and , and transforaminal ligaments.
+Intervertebral foramen allows for passage of nerve roots out from the spinal canal along with spinal artery of the segmental artery, communicating veins, sinuvertebral nerves and, and transforaminal ligaments.

 The tubular vertebral canal contains the spinal cord, its meninges, spinal nerve roots, and blood vessels supplying the cord, meninges, vertebrae, joints, muscles, and ligaments.

 The canal is enclosed within its column and formed by the juxtaposition of the vertebral foramen, lined up with one another in series.
-The vertebral bodies and discs make up the anterior wall along with posterior longitudinal ligment, where as the laminae and ligamentum flavum border the canal posteriorly.
+The vertebral bodies and discs make up the anterior wall along with the posterior longitudinal ligament, whereas the laminae and ligamentum flavum border the canal posteriorly.
 Laterally, spinal nerves and vessels travel through the intervertebral foramen.

 Meninges and related spaces

-Outermost layer is the duramater which is a resilient layer.
-Middle layer is arachnoidmater and innermost layer is piamter.
-These two layers are together are called leptomeninges.
+The outermost layer is the duramater which is a resilient layer.
+The middle layer is arachnoid mater and the innermost layer is piamater.
+The inner two layers are together are called leptomeninges.

 The spinal cord, roots, and nerve rootlets are closely invested by the pia whereas the dura and arachnoid together form a loose sheath called (termed dural/thecal sac) around these structures, separated from the canal walls by the epidural space.